Skip to main content

 But thanks to the growing popularity of food rescue apps like Too Good to Go, FoodHero, and Flashfood that help sell surplus food and drink to shoppers for a bargain, more and more Canadian grocers are reducing food waste while meeting customers’ growing desire to save on their grocery bills.

-Case in point: Loblaw’s partnership with Flashfood—which connects consumers to heavily discounted food nearing its best-before date—helped the grocer divert more than 40 million pounds of food from landfill and helped Canadians save over $110 million on groceries in only three years.
+Case in point: Loblaw’s partnership with Flashfood—which connects consumers to heavily discounted food nearing its best-before date—helped the grocer divert more than 80 million pounds of food from landfill and helped Canadians save over $220 million on groceries in only three years.
+Flashfood partners have also see an average of 27% reduction in their shrink, and an average of 1.1 more store visits per month, the company said.

 Users of the FoodHero app save an average of $1,200 annually on their grocery bills, and each store offering the program helps divert an average of 10,000 pounds of food from landfills every single month.